 Because of its high-value hosting packages, my personal service of choice is Hostinger.

-However, I recommend you check out this web hosting questionnaire to help you decide which host to use if you haven't picked one out already.
+However, I recommend you check out this web hosting comparison to help you decide which host to use if you haven't picked one out already.

 There are a number of things you'll want to take into account such as storage capacity, hosting type and server location.